Paprika vs Cayenne: Heat, Color, Uses

 C. annuum

-Both belong to the C. annuum botanical family, which is why they share certain baseline characteristics — the same dried-pepper backbone, similar fat-soluble pigments.
+Both belong to the Capsicum annuum species profile, which is why they share certain baseline characteristics, the same dried-pepper backbone, similar fat-soluble pigments.
 But selective breeding pulled them in completely opposite directions: one toward sweetness and color, the other toward pure heat.

 Paprika Pepper and Cayenne Pepper comparison